We just adopted two kittens. I am proud mummy of Felix and Sammy. Two 8 week old brothers.

 My pets certainly got me to deal with death!

 By that stage I was a mid teen and I didn’t get another pet until I moved out.
 On what was myself and my now husband’s first Christmas morning living together he surprised me with a hamster.
 He had bought everything we needed.
 He became our little baby.
+Get More Info on getting your pet trained and know what you need to get them disciplined.

 He was loved and cared for and lived a great life until aged 2 years 6 months he died in my arms.